 - Mission Espada, founded in 1731

-This framed Texas Mission Trail map comes printed on archival paper giclee (matte laminated) or canvas giclee (coated with archival varnish) and mounted with your choice of frame: a rustic natural reclaimed wood, dark stained reclaimed wood, an antiqued beaded frame, or a (frameless) gallery wrapped canvas (frameless ordered by phone).
-Several sizes available.
+This Texas Mission Trail map measures 16 x 20 inches and comes printed on archival paper giclee (matte laminated) and mounted with your choice of frame: a rustic natural reclaimed wood, dark stained reclaimed wood, an antiqued beaded frame all approximately 21 1/2 x 25 1/2 inches overall.
+Larger size frameless giclee gallery wraps can be ordered by phone.

 For more information, check out What is a Giclee artwork and how do I care for one?

 About the artist: Christopher A. Smith art comes from a seventh-generation Texan dedicated to researching and illustrating Texas history art subjects that highlight the richness of Texas.
 His works are done in pen and ink using a “stippling” technique.
 He prides himself in providing extraordinary detail not found in other artworks of this type.